PartyDAO/party-protocol/CONTRIBUTING.md

 ## Contributing to Party Protocol

-Thanks for your help contributing to the Party Protocol! 🥳
+Thanks for your help contributing to the Party Protocol!

-There are multiple opportunities to contribute at any level.
-It doesn't matter if you are just getting started or are the most weathered expert, we can use your help.

 **We value contributions of any level.**

+There are multiple opportunities to contribute at any level - whether you're just getting started or the most seasoned expert, we can use your help.

 This should be a guide to help walk you through our development process.